unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 uid: Overview.Mvux.Feeds
 ---

-# What are Feeds?
+# What are feeds?

-Feeds are there to manage asynchronous data requests from a service and provide their result to the View in an efficient manner.
+Feeds are there to manage asynchronous operations (for example requesting data from a service) and expose the result to the View in an efficient manner.

-It provides out of the box support for data coming from task-based methods as well Async-Enumerables ones.
+It provides out of the box support for task-based methods as well [Async-Enumerables](https://learn.microsoft.com/dotnet/api/system.collections.generic.iasyncenumerable-1) ones.

-They accompany the requests with additional metadata that indicates whether the request is still in progress, ended in an error, or if it was successful, whether the data that was returned contains any entries or was empty.
+Feeds include additional metadata that indicates whether the operation is still in progress, ended in an error, or if it was successful, whether the data that was returned contains any entries or was empty.

 ## Feeds are stateless

-Feeds are used as a gateway to request data from services and expose it in a stateless manner so that it can be displayed by the View.
+Feeds are typically used to request data from services and expose it in a stateless manner so that the resulting data can be displayed by the View.

 Feeds are stateless and do not provide support for reacting upon changes the user makes to the data on the View, the data can only be reloaded and refreshed upon request which is when the underlying task or Async-Enumerable will be invoked and the data refreshed.
-In other words, a Feed is a read-only representation of the data received from the server.
+In other words, a feed is a read-only representation of the data received from the server.

-In contrast to Feeds, [States](xref:Overview.Mvux.States), as the name suggests, are stateful and keep track of the latest value, as updates are applied.
+In contrast to feeds, [states](xref:Overview.Mvux.States) (`IState` or `IListState`), as the name suggests, are stateful and keep track of the latest value, as updates are applied.

-## How to use Feeds?
+## How to use feeds?

-### Creation of Feeds
+### Creation of feeds

 For the examples below, let's use a counter service that returns the current count number, starting from 1.
 It will be run 3 consecutive times delayed by a second each.
 For the data type, we'll create a record type called `CounterValue`: